GeekLabX/Bandot/README.md

 ### pdot is the abstract token staked

->init set the admin for mint and burn. transfer is used for users
+>init set the admin

+>mint and burn is used by admin.

+>transfer is used by users

 ### bdt is the stable coin.

->init set the admin for mint and burn. transfer is used for users
+>init set the admin

+>mint and burn is used by admin.

+>transfer is used by users

 ### cdp

-> skrPrice is the price of staked token in market, leave for oracle
+> skrPrice is the price of staked token in market, used for oracle

 #### lock & free
+> lock: lock staked tokens

-> lock for stake tokens, then free locked tokens
+> free: free locked tokens

 #### draw & wipe
+> draw: release stable coins

-> draw for release stable coins, and wipe for give back stable coins to burn.
+> wipe: give back stable coins to burn.

 etc.